curumonkey/lianopy/README.md

 + 🌐 CLI + Web interface → easy to start from the ground or the treetops.

 + 📱 QR code onboarding → just point, scan, and swing right in.

++ 🌴 Local network file sharing → pass files from canopy to canopy without needing the cloud.

 + ⚡ Responsive UI & secure storage → smooth like a monkey’s swing, safe like a sturdy branch.